PCMDI/input4MIPs_CVs/docs/dataset-overviews/ozone.md

 ## Summary

 Ozone forcing for the pre-industrial control and historical (and associated) simulations is available.
-As a result of an issue being found, obtaining the correct set of files needed for models that rely on exogenous ozone forcing can be complicated.
+As a result of an issue being found ([#400](https://github.com/PCMDI/input4MIPs_CVs/issues/400)), models that rely on exogenous ozone forcing are required to use different versions of the ozone files for pre-industrial control (and related) simulations and historical (and related) simulations.
-For all historical simulations, files with the source ID `FZJ-CMIP-ozone-2-0` should be used.
+For all historical (and related) simulations, files with the source ID `FZJ-CMIP-ozone-2-0` should be used.
-For pre-industrial control simulations, files with the source ID `FZJ-CMIP-ozone-1-2` should be used (note that this guidance differs from the email communication sent by the CMIP IPO on 12 February 2026).
+For pre-industrial control (and related) simulations, files with the source ID `FZJ-CMIP-ozone-1-2` should be used (note that this guidance differs from the email communication sent by the CMIP IPO on 12 February 2026).
 For details of your options for pre-industrial control simulations, please see [Recommendation for pre-industrial control](#recommendation-for-pre-industrial-control).